db85/FhemFlowerPower/README.md

 # Fhem Flower Power Modules
 Fhem module to fetch data from Parrot Flower Power API

+## Update to new API
+It's recommended to delete all devices before update to the new api

 ## How to use

 1) You need a client_id and client_secret